Hydroponics is a dirt-free, space-saving, water-effective method of growing soilless.

 There are still oppositions of many people about the USDA's decision to get Hydroponically grown foods certified as organic.
 This is because it is still questionable whether Hydroponic plants will get microbiomes as they are in the soil.

 This is the core of Hydroponics.
-It turns out that there are not just one type.
-Basically, there are the 6 types of Hydroponic systems.
+It turns out that there is not just one type.
+In essence, there are the six types of Hydroponic systems.
 Other variations are just based on these setups.